VirgilSecurity/demo-firebase-func/README.md

-# How to connect with Virgil and Firebase accounts for implementing end-to-end encryption
+# How to connect your Virgil and Firebase accounts for implementing end-to-end encryption

 [Watch setup tutorial video on YouTube (4 minutes)](https://youtu.be/j0BuBtugYmA)